lwesterl/Protopaja_p3/README.md

  - Used to test radio communication
  - Final implementation of master (hub unit) uses same kind of radio code

+#### Master koodit

+ - NodeMcu codes
+ - Master unit codes (used in production master unit, code 3 is the most important)

 ####	Slave